 expected to take responsibility for identifying their own individual

-adequately informed about the Group and their responsibilities as a director.
+informed about the Company and their responsibilities as a director.

 The Board is confident that all its members have the requisite

-knowledge, ability and experience to perform the
+knowledge, ability and experience to perform the functions required

 Conflicts of interest

-and manage such conflicts of interest, and these procedures
+and manage potential or actual conflicts of interest, and these

-A register of directors’ situational and transactional
+review of the register of directors’ situational and transactional